Features Skin Read Blog Support Download for iOS

 What Nobody Tells You About Concentrations

-Azelaic acid is FDA-approved for treating papulopustular rosacea and shows significant efficacy in acne vulgaris and melasma.
+Azelaic acid is FDA approved for papulopustular rosacea and shows significant efficacy in acne vulgaris and melasma.
 But concentration matters.
-Prescription products usually contain 15–20% azelaic acid, while over-the-counter versions have less.
+Prescription products usually contain 15 to 20% azelaic acid, while over the counter versions have less.

 If you're constantly guessing about order and timing, ask your dermatologist about a compounded formula.
 It removes the layering guesswork entirely.